Jeffrey Moussaieff Masson: Views on Freud's seduction theory

 and Muriel Gardiner ("While striving not to take sides," Gardiner said, "I consider him a good and energetic worker and a worthwhile scholar").

 Masson later wrote several books critical of psychoanalysis, including The Assault on Truth: Freud's Suppression of the Seduction Theory.
 In the introduction to The Assault on Truth, Masson challenged his critics to address his arguments: "My pessimistic conclusions may possibly be wrong.
 The documents may in fact allow a very different reading."
-Janet Malcolm interviewed Masson at length when writing her long New Yorker article on this controversy, which she later expanded into In the Freud Archives, a book that also dealt with Eissler and with Peter Swales.
+Janet Malcolm interviewed Masson at length when writing her long New Yorker article on this controversy ("Annals of Scholarship: Trouble in the Archives"), which she later expanded into In the Freud Archives, a book that also dealt with Eissler and with Peter Swales.

-In 1984 Masson sued The New Yorker, Janet Malcolm and the publisher Alfred A. Knopf for defamation, claiming that Malcolm had misquoted him.
+In 1984 Masson sued The New Yorker, Janet Malcolm, and the publisher Alfred A. Knopf for defamation, claiming that Malcolm had misquoted him.
 The ensuing trial drew considerable attention.
 The U.S. district court ruled against Masson.
 In 1989 the U.S. Court of Appeals for the Ninth Circuit in San Francisco upheld the lower court's decision.
-“The Court of Appeals affirmed [...] that Malcolm had deliberately altered each quotation not found on the tape recordings, but nevertheless held that petitioner failed to raise a jury question of actual malice.”
+"The Court of Appeals affirmed ... [t]he court assumed for much of its opinion that Malcolm had deliberately altered each quotation not found on the tape recordings, but nevertheless held that petitioner failed to raise a jury question of actual malice."
 Masson petitioned the U.S. Supreme Court, which reversed the Court of Appeals decision and sent the case back to trial by jury.
-The decade-long ten-million-dollar federal lawsuit came to a close in 1994 when the jury and the court again ruled in The New Yorker‘s favor.
+The decade-long ten-million-dollar federal lawsuit came to a close in 1994 when the jury and the court again ruled in The New Yorkers favor.
 Subsequent to the case, Janet Malcolm claimed to have found her handwritten notes indicating that Masson had lied in relation to the remaining disputed quotations, as he had lied in relation to quotations where there were recordings.

 Meanwhile, in 1985, Masson edited and translated Freud's complete correspondence with Wilhelm Fliess after having convinced Anna Freud to make it available in full.
 He also looked up the original places and documents in La Salpêtrière Hospital in Paris, where Freud had studied with Charcot.
 Masson writes that the scientific community has been largely silent about his views, and that he suffered personal attacks once he deviated from the traditional views on the seduction theory and the history of psychoanalysis.
 Both the traditional view and Masson's case against it are built on the account that Freud's seduction theory patients reported having been sexually abused in early childhood; several Freud scholars have disputed this account.